 “the practice of looking after the personal needs of students, not just their academic needs, through the provision of general spiritual and personal advice.”

-We employ a collaborative approach to wellbeing working with the School Chaplain, the Centacare Counsellor, Teaching staff, Leadership Team and the Student Mentoring Program.
+We employ a collaborative approach to wellbeing working with the School Chaplain, Teaching staff, Leadership Team and the Student Mentoring Program.

 Christian Meditation is an ancient form of prayer.
 Its aim is to bring the distracted mind to silence and stillness and rest in the presence of God.